CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/_index.md

  - {{<exlink url="https://nvlink4-netq.d1pzhbszsr62xj.amplifyapp.com/networking-ethernet-software/cumulus-netq-45/api/index.html" text="API reference">}}: access a Swagger instance to view NVLink4 API options.
- - {{<link title="NVLink4 Fluentd Reference" text="Fluentd message reference">}}: view NVLink4 example messages in JSON format for fluentd collectors.
+ - {{<link title="Fluentd Reference" text="Fluentd message reference">}}: view NVLink4 example messages in JSON format for fluentd collectors.
- - {{<link title="NVLink4 Domain Management" text="Domain management">}}: create and manage multiple NVLink4 domains.
+ - {{<link title="Domain Management" text="Domain management">}}: create and manage multiple NVLink4 domains.
 After you create and configure a domain, run Global Fabric Manager (GFM) to collect telemetry data which can be visualized in the UI.
- - {{<link title="NVLink4 Inventory Management" text="Inventory management">}}: manage your inventory of NVLink4 switches and GPU nodes, and view statistics and data for each device.
+ - {{<link title="Inventory Management" text="Inventory management">}}: manage your inventory of NVLink4 switches and GPU nodes, and view statistics and data for each device.

  Each GPU node and NVSwitch has a designated telemetry agent embedded in NVOS.
 This agent fetches telemetry data and streams it to a Fluentd data collector that integrates with NetQ or a third-party client.

  Additionally, NetQ maintains GFM processes with high availability.
 If the GFM process stops unexpectedly, NetQ quickly and automatically remediates issues.

- To get started, {{<link title="NVLink4 Installation Management" text="install NetQ">}}.
+ To get started, {{<link title="Deployment Guide" text="install NetQ">}}.

  Refer to the {{<link title="NVLink4 Glossary" text="glossary">}} for additional reference materials.